Top 20 Hawaii Snorkeling Spots

 Na Pali Coast

-The best time of the year to enjoy a Na Pali Coast snorkel tour is during the spring and summer months.
-Tours here will take guests to in-the-know caves and beaches, and snorkelers are guaranteed to see hosts of marine life in their natural habitat.
-All in one place, one can see Hawaiian green sea turtles, spinner dolphins, tropical seabirds, flying fish, a wide variety of tropical fish, vibrantly colored corals, and an abundance of reef life.
+The best time of the year to enjoy a Na Pali Coast snorkel tour is in the spring and summer months.
+Tours here will take guests to in-the-know caves and beaches, and snorkelers are sure to see hosts of marine life in their natural habitat.
+All in one place, one can see Hawaiian green sea turtles, spinner dolphins, tropical seabirds, flying fish, a wide range of tropical fish, brightly colored corals, and a wealth of reef life.

-Many boat tour companies operate tours to the Na Pali Coast.
+Many boat tour companies offer tours to the Na Pali Coast.
 You can find small-group and large-group tours, as well as private charters for Na Pali Coast snorkeling.
-Visitors can easily find many options for catamarans, sailing charters, and rafts.
-As they say, “the world is your oyster.”
+Guests can easily find many options for large boats, sailing charters, and rafts.
+As they say, “the world is your oyster!”

-Na Pali Coast snorkel tours usually embark in the morning hours and are typically 4-6 hours long.
-The tours offer snorkel instruction, safety information, meals, refreshments, snorkel gear, flotation devices, freshwater showers, restrooms, videography services, and more.
+Na Pali Coast snorkel tours set out in the morning hours and are roughly from 4 to 6 hours long.
+The tours offer snorkel instruction and gear, safety briefings, meals, refreshments, flotation devices, freshwater showers, restrooms, video services, and more.

 View More about Na Pali Coast

-Mahalo for reading Pride of Maui’s Top 20 Places To Snorkel in Hawaii!
-We wish you an incredible Hawaiian vacation and invite you to share our list and your experiences with your family and friends.
+Mahalo for reading Pride of Maui’s Top 20 Places to Snorkel in Hawaii!
+We wish you an amazing Hawaiian vacation and invite you to share our list and your experiences with your family and friends.

 Alexandra Mitchell